 Build reading skills by finding and building small words from the letters in larger words or phrases.

 Have your child log in to their Wixie account.
-Browse the Templates, open the Month-by-Month folder and the December folder to find templates for the words Christmas and Happy Holidays.
+Browse the Curriculum Library, open the Month-by-Month folder and the December folder to find templates for the words Christmas and Happy Holidays.
 Work together to find two- to five-letter words.

 7. Share a family holiday recipe